-Since there exists heterogeneity in geographic conditions such as climate, vehicle and fuel prices, and access to public transit, travel behavior may be influenced by these variables.
+Since there exists heterogeneity in geographic conditions such as climate, vehicle, fuel prices, and access to public transit, travel behavior may be influenced by these variables.
 For example, travel behavior in New York may be much different than in California.
 However, we do not know whether this difference comes from residential density or other geographic conditions.
 To control for these conditions, we use various geographic control variables such as census region, MSA category, urban/rural dimension and rail transit dummies.

-The urban/rural dimension variable was devised by Claritas, Inc. to establish objective classifications of geographic locations that were less-boundary dependent and more life-style relevant.
-It defines five major classifications: urban, suburban, second city, town, and rural.
+The urban/rural dimension variables were devised by Claritas, Inc. to establish objective classifications of geographic locations that were less-boundary dependent and more life-style relevant.
+These variables define five major classifications: urban, suburban, second city, town, and rural.
 In turn, each of the nation's 226,399 block groups was assigned to one of these categories.
 The classification is based on density in the context of its surrounding area, yielding a "contextual density measure".
 The contextual density measure was based on population density, not of specific block group, but of the larger geographic area not constrained by boundary definitions.
 Thus, the measure ensures relevance to the density experienced by people.
 A heuristic approach was taken to determine meaningful breaks for defining each category.
 See Miller and Hodge (1994) for more detailed description.
 Table 2 shows average land use densities and selected demographics by the urban/rural classification.
+Table 3 presents the two-way descriptive tables of block group residential density and density of wider geographical area indicated by the urban/rural dimension dummies.

 The rail transit dummy indicates that the household lives in an MSA where rail transit is supplied.
 Among all national households, 24% have access to rail transit.
 61% of households in urban areas have access to rail transit while only 3% in rural areas are offered rail transit.
-The Large Old Cities dummy indicates that the household lives in one of several large old cities including New York, Chicago, Boston, Washington, and Philadelphia.
-Among all national households, 24% reside in these large old cities, and 35% of households in urban area live in large old cities.
+In many empirical specifications we tested, this rail transit dummy seldom works in explaining household travel behavior.
+We suspect that this is because the variable is too crude since it includes areas with only small light rail systems.
+So, we constructed another rail transit dummy variable which includes only the New York, Chicago, Boston, Washington, and Philadelphia MSAs.
+The 'Extensive Rail MSAs' dummy indicates that the household lives in one of these large old cities.
+These five MSAs are chosen because they have the most extensive subway and commuter rail systems.
+Among all national households, 15% reside in these Extensive Rail MSAs, and 35% of households in urban area live in these MSAs.